 But while monetary policymakers are still waiting for the annual inflation rate to return to their 2 percent target, a widely watched private-sector alternative suggests it may already be there.

-The truflation U.S. CPI index—a running real-time estimate using a treasure trove of consumer data—stood at 0.72 percent, as of Feb.
+The truflation U.S. CPI index—a running real-time estimate using a treasure trove of consumer data—stood at 0.72 percent as of Feb.
 13.

 January’s annual PCE inflation rate is expected to be 2.6 percent, based on the Cleveland Fed’s Inflation Nowcasting Model.

-While prices are still rising, the pace of inflation is far lower than what was observed from 2021 to 2023.
+Although prices are still rising, the pace of inflation is far lower than what was observed from 2021 to 2023.